Bio

 Research projects

-Here you'll find summaries of some of Cédric's primary research projects.
-His work covers a broad spectrum, including for example the development of open-source software for brain and heart signal analysis, investigating brain dynamics in altered states of consciousness, the innovative use of wearable neurotechnology for the tudy of well-being, quantifying gray matter atrophy in schizophrenia, and classifying EEG signals using machine learning models.
+Here you'll find summaries of some of Cédric's past research projects.
+His work covers a broad spectrum, including for example the development of open-source software for brain and heart signal analysis, investigating brain dynamics in altered states of consciousness, the innovative use of wearable neurotechnology for the study of well-being, quantifying gray matter atrophy in the hippocampus in schizophrenia, and classifying EEG signals with machine learning models, scoring human creativity data using AI, quantum wave collapse experiments, etc.

 Learn more